anguloscience/ITJ-blog-bootcamp/README.md

 # ITJ-blog-bootcamp
-The ITJuana Talent Team iorganized a Free Bootcamp for women who wants to become Full Stack Engineers.
+The ITJuana Talent Team organized a Free Bootcamp for women who wants to become Full Stack Engineers.

+Here, you can find the code for the blog created in class with some changes (made by me) to improve readability, accessibility, and maintainability; such as the use of the SaaS preprocessor.

+I am using the SCSS (file.scss) syntax instead of the CSS (file.css) syntax.
+SCSS syntax is a superset of CSS, which means all valid CSS is also valid SCSS.

+More info about SaaS: https://sass-lang.com/guide